Multi-Node Deployment

 - 2

-On the worker, run temps join <control-plane-url> <join-token> without --private-address; this generates a WireGuard keypair, contacts the relay at api.temps.sh for key exchange, brings up the wg0 interface on a 10.100.0.x address, and registers using that address.
+On the worker, run temps join <control-plane-url> <enrollment-token> without --private-address; this generates a WireGuard keypair, contacts the relay at api.temps.sh for key exchange, brings up the wg0 interface on a 10.100.0.x address, and registers using that address.
 WireGuard runs in-process (boringtun) -- no wireguard-tools package needed, just root or CAP_NET_ADMIN to create the wg0 interface.

 - 3